Time management activities are very useful tools to engage and motivate participants during a time management training session.

-The aim of this time management game is to discuss the importance of organisation and prioritization for time management.
+The aim of this time management game is to discuss the importance of organization and prioritization for time management.

 What You Will Need for This Activity

-For this time management training activity, you will need a set of items of different colours.
+For this time management training activity, you will need a set of items of different colors.

-The items can be coloured blocks, crayons of different colours, playing cards, sweets wrapped in different colours etc. As long as you have a certain number of items in each colour.
+The items can be colored blocks, crayons of different colors, playing cards, sweets wrapped in different colors, etc. As long as you have a certain number of items in each color.

 - Divide participants into groups.

-- Provide each group with a set of items of different colours.
-So, give each group, for example, 6 green items, 6 blue, 6 red and 6 yellow.
+- Provide each group with a set of items of different colors.
+So, give each group, for example, 6 green items, 6 blue, 6 red, and 6 yellow.

 - Ask each group to collect, in 1 minute, as many blocks as they can.
 Each person can only use their non-dominant hand.
 Each item is worth 1 point.

-- Ask the groups to play again but, this time, assign a different point value to each colour.
+- Ask the groups to play again but, this time, assign a different point value to each color.

 - After one minute has passed, stop the game.